-Our group was interested in designing a tabletop game to teach middle schoolers about bacteria.
-After researching Common Core standards, we established four learning objectives for students to walk away with:
+Our group wanted to design a tabletop game to teach middle schoolers about bacteria.
+After reading scholarly articles about public (mis)conceptions of bacteria, we established learning objectives for students:

 - The same type of bacteria can be helpful or harmful in different circumstances

 - Killing harmful bacteria may cause collateral damage to helpful bacteria

 - Bacteria may gain different traits after conjugation

 - Controlling bacteria is an ongoing battle that requires teamwork

 Before coming up with the core system, we looked at games handling similar subject matter and research on games for science education.
 We were encouraged by the positive educational outcomes reported by researchers, and admired the cooperative decisionmaking and experimental invitation that some games exhibited.
 We then brainstormed by fiddling with physical parts of existing tabletop games until we stumbled upon a system of matching cards to remove bacteria that seemed promising.